Building Blocks for Firewall Interfaces

 Hover over the link state to display a tool tip that indicates the link speed and duplex settings for that interface.

-(Optional) Configure the IPv4 or IPv6 address of the Ethernet, VLAN, loopback, or tunnel interface.
-For an IPv4 address, you can also select the addressing mode (Type) for the interface: Static, DHCP Client, or PPPoE.
+Optional) Configure the IPv4 or IPv6 address of the Ethernet, VLAN, loopback, or tunnel interface.
+For an IPv4 address, you can also select the addressing mode (

 Enter the VLAN tag (1-4,094) for the subinterface.